What is guerilla marketing? Tips and advice to boost your strategy.

 Summary/Overview

 What you need to create a guerilla marketing campaign will depend on your industry.
-But Adobe Express can help you tap into your creativity and bring your own strategies to life.
+But Adobe Express can help you tap into your creativity and bring your strategies to life.

 What is guerilla marketing?

-Why use guerilla marketing for your brand or business?
+Should you use guerilla marketing for your brand or business?

 - High-impact and memorable.
 Being experimental and creative means you’re more likely to stand out from the crowd.
-The end result is often a memorable marketing campaign that can naturally snowball through word of mouth or online interaction.
+The result is often a memorable marketing campaign that can naturally snowball through word of mouth or online interaction.

 - Tailored to specific audiences.
 As guerilla marketing is flexible, you can tailor campaigns to your audience as they develop.
 If you notice a change in attitude or engagement levels, you can tweak your approach with a creative solution.

 - Ideal for building partnerships.
 An unexpected and delightful partnership with a local business could work well as part of a guerilla marketing campaign.
-Out-of-the-box thinking can inspire you to approach brands you may not have considered previously, and build all-important local partnerships.
+Out-of-the-box thinking can inspire you to approach brands you may not have considered previously and build all-important local partnerships.

 Editable guerilla marketing materials for UK businesses.